-Classic familial adenomatous polyposis (called FAP or classic FAP) is a genetic condition.
+Classic familial adenomatous polyposis, called FAP or classic FAP, is a genetic condition.
 It is diagnosed when a person develops more than 100 adenomatous colon polyps.
 An adenomatous polyp is an area where normal cells that line the inside of a person’s colon begin to make mucous and form a mass on the inside of the intestinal tract.
 The average age for polyps to develop in people with FAP is in the mid-teens.
 More than 95% of people with FAP will have multiple colon polyps by age 35.
 If FAP is not recognized and treated, there is almost a 100% chance that a person will develop colorectal cancer .
-The risk of colon cancer is 87% by age 45.

 There is also an increased chance of developing cancer in the stomach and/or small intestines .
-Other types of cancer found in families with FAP include hepatoblastoma (a type of liver cancer seen in young children); papillary thyroid cancer ; pancreatic , adrenal , and bile duct cancers ; and a low risk of a type of brain cancer called medulloblastoma .
+Other types of cancer found in families with FAP include hepatoblastoma , a type of liver cancer seen in young children; desmoid tumors/desmoid fibromatosis, a locally aggressive tumor that does not metastasize; papillary thyroid cancer ; pancreatic , adrenal , and bile duct cancers ; and a low risk of a type of brain cancer called medulloblastoma .

 Not all symptoms of FAP are cancer-related.
 Some additional features of FAP may include:

-- Osteomas (noncancerous bony growths, usually found on the jaw)
+- Osteomas, which are noncancerous bony growths, usually found on the jaw

 - Extra, missing, or unerupted teeth

-- Congenital (present at birth) hypertrophy of the retinal pigment epithelium (CHRPE), an eye condition that does not affect vision but can be seen by looking at the retina using a special instrument called an ophthalmoscope.
+- Congenital, meaning present at birth, hypertrophy of the retinal pigment epithelium (CHRPE).
+This is an eye condition that does not affect vision, but it is a condition that an eye doctor may see during an examination with a special instrument called an ophthalmoscope.

 - Benign (noncancerous) skin changes, such as epidermoid cysts and fibromas